Location :

 Best Non Residential Interior Design

-The iconic heritage listed Guildford Hotel (1886) was extensively damaged by fire in 2008; then subject to flooding as it lay in a derelict state.
+The iconic heritage listed Guildford Hotel (1886) was extensively damaged by fire in 2008; then subject to further flooding as it lay in a derelict state.
 Restoration works commenced in 2014 after the WA Heritage Council gave approval for partial re-roofing of the hotel and the state government contributed $100,000 for its construction.

-Airey Taylor Consulting was responsible for the preparation of a dilapidation survey of the existing fabric of the fire damage and provision of advice on how existing external walls could be retained and their integrity preserved.
+Airey Taylor was responsible for the preparation of a dilapidation survey of the existing fabric of the fire damage and provision of advice on how existing external walls could be retained and their integrity preserved.
 ATC provided an outline of ‘urgent works’ including wall stabilisation, conservation of brickwork and render and weatherproofing of building before design and documenting the structural component of the redevelopment.
-The review by Airey Taylor Consulting was key to ensure timbers & bricks were reinstated, or recycled & reused wherever possible.
+The review by Airey Taylor was key to ensure timbers & bricks were reinstated, or recycled & reused wherever possible.

-ATC provided Quality Assurance inspection during construction; certifying compliance with design and documentation and structural requirements at completion; design and documentation of a Belvedere and of a Retractable Roof Support; design and documentation of the future retail area and construction phase services, design and sketch and advise on fit out, investigation of future proofing of timber floors, wind loading for glazing; level 1 activation works for the strengthening of existing floors and advice on the underpinning for the lift pit; rectification of the James St façade; design and sketches of the mezzanine walkway and physical check and attesting to adequacy of the balustrade.
+ATC provided Quality Assurance inspection during construction and certifying compliance with design and documentation structural requirement at completion, design and documentation of Belvedere and of a Retractable Roof Support, design and documentation of the future retail area and construction phase services, design and sketch and advise on fit out, investigation of future proofing of timber floors, wind loading for glazing, level 1 activation works being strengthening existing floors and advice on the underpinning for a lift pit, rectification of the James St façade, design and sketches of mezzanine a walkway and a physical check and attesting to adequacy of the balustrade.
+Assessment and remediation of concrete beams with industrial galvanic anodes strategy was utilised to minimise concrete breakout and preserve otherwise critically damaged concrete beams.